CEO & Founder

 As vice president for human resources at uShip, Meg is responsible for all support roles at uShip and ensures that employees have the tools and resources to do their jobs while being their voice to the management team.
 In 2013, Meg’s first year at uShip, she helped the company expand its employee base over 60 percent, including the hiring of a CMO and CFO, while also scaling employee development, culture, leadership training and employee benefits.
 Prior to joining uShip, Meg worked in management and director level roles at Datran Media, frog (formerly frog design), and the Austin Humane Society.
 She is passionate about early stage HR leadership positions and helping companies and leadership scale the business and staff while still maintaining their identity.
 In her spare time, she has helped co-found and run a local HR forum for startups in Austin, Texas.
 Meg received a B.A. in Journalism from Penn State University.

 Jason brings more than 17 years of experience in B2B e-commerce companies, playing key roles in several notable successes and exits.
-As the general manager for uShip PRO, Jason is responsible for the strategy, marketing, and operations for all of uShip’s business-focused offerings.
+As executive vice president for operations at uShip, Jason is responsible for overseeing sales, operations, human resources and the company’s commercial business unit.
+Prior to his current role, he was general manager of uShip PRO and was responsible for strategy and operations of uShip’s commercial offerings.
 As part of the early founding group at FreeMarkets Online, the pioneer in B2B online auctions and eSourcing, Jason helped grow the company from a startup through its record-breaking IPO (1999) and into a global public operation.
 At FreeMarkets, Jason was part of the group that invented the industrial market-making process, served as the company’s IPO Project Manager, and was VP and GM over three different business units representing $50 million in annual revenue.
-Later, Jason helped launch Kiva Systems, the company that revolutionized distribution center logistics with learning mobile robotic systems, as the founding VP of Business Development.
+Later, Jason helped launch Kiva Systems, the company that revolutionized distribution center logistics with learning mobile robotic systems, as the founding vice president of business development.
 Kiva was acquired by Amazon in 2012 for $775 million.
 Most recently Jason founded and served as CEO of MindBites, the venture-backed video commerce marketplace and SaaS publishing platform.
 Previously, Jason worked at the consulting firm of McKinsey and Company.
-Jason is active in Austin’s entrepreneurial community and serves on the SXSW Interactive Advisory Board.
+Jason is active in Austin’s entrepreneurial community and previously served on the SXSW Interactive Advisory Board.
 He holds an Economics degree from Texas A&M and an MBA from Harvard Business School.
 Jason is a co-inventor on seven US patents dealing with the process and technology for online auctions.

 Vice President for Business Development